5T33Z0/OC-Little-Translated/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 - Download the DEBUG version of Lilu, extract it and place the kext in the itlwm-master folder
 - In Finder, navigate to `~/Downloads/itlwm-master/itlwm/firmware`
 - Delete every file except the `iwm-…` file for your Intel Wifi/BT card.

+> [!NOTE]
+>
+> Instead of manually deleting firmware files, you can also use Terminal to do this.
+The following command deletes all firmwares _except_ the one specified under `-name 'iwm…'`, so you have to put the name of the firmware required for your card in there: `find itlwm/firmware/ -type f ! -name 'iwm-7265-*' -delete`

 ### Prepare the `IntelBluetoothFirmware` source code
 - Download [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) source code (click on "Code" and select "Download zip")